-We asked Stuart Rowell, a successful business consultant, to report his own experience with Pipedrive, what he likes on it, and about his experience in its implementation with teams.
+We asked Stuart Rowell, a successful business consultant, to report his own experience with Pipedrive, what he likes about it, and his experience in its implementation with teams.

 Many clients report a positive feeling when they start using Pipedrive, we selected Stuart because of his role and his seniority matter.